direct-phonology/dphon/README.md

 解其分 (b: 56)         # and two from b on lines 4 and 56
 ```

-note that the sequences ignore non-word characters, including punctuation and numbers. this means that rhymes could span across lines, which will be reflected in the output.
+note that the matches ignore non-word characters, including punctuation and numbers.
+this means that matches could span multiple lines, which will be reflected in the output (line breaks will be represented by the ⏎ character).

 you can view the full list of command options with:
 ```sh